apigee-127/swagger-tools/docs/QuickStart.md

 document and the code above, to handle the route we will need to create a Node.js module at `./controllers/Weather.js`.
 How does swaggerRouter figure out which method to call in the controller module?
 Well, the default is to use the operation method from `#/paths/weather`, in this case `get`.
 What if you do not want to use an HTTP verb as your JavaScript function name?
-Well, you can use the `operationId` of an operation to dictate the method name.
-So if you wanted to name the route handler function `getWeather`, you could add the `operationId` property to the operation at `#/paths/weather/get` and have its value be `getWeather`.  _(The example code below will assume you've done this.)_
+Well, you can set the `operationId` property of an operation to dictate the method name.
+So if you wanted to name the route handler function `getWeather`, you could set `#/paths/weather/get/parameters/1/operationId` property to `getWeather`.  _(The example code above assumes you will be overriding the controller function name using `operationId`.)_

 ### Creating Our Route Handler